What are AI Agents? How AI Enhances Human Work to Boost Productivity

 • Healthcare: AI agents help healthcare professionals by automatically scheduling patient appointments, updating medical records, and processing insurance claims.

-• Finance: financial institutions use AI agents to automate fraud detection, credit scoring, and regulatory compliance checks.
+• Finance: financial institutions use finance AI agents to automate fraud detection, credit scoring, and regulatory compliance checks.

 • Manufacturing: AI agents can monitor equipment performance, manage inventory, and optimise supply chains.

-Challenges of Using AI Agents
+Challenges of using AI agents

 While AI agents offer significant potential for transforming business operations, their implementation and ongoing management can present a number of challenges.